laeder/laeder.github.io/pages/about.md

 This blog is a way for me to keep the thoughts away and do something fun and hopefully useful for someone else.

+Feel free to contact me on Twitter, where I am several times per day.